MartinMolestina/AlienInvasionGame/README.md

 # AlienInvasionGame
 Alien shooter game using pygame.

-This game was donde following Python Crash Course 2nd Edition book.
+This game was made following Python Crash Course 2nd Edition book and adding extra features.

 It's a fun project to apply and learn OOP.
 The project is divided in several files to make it more managable.